aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 When the rule is held vertically for Aerial Photo use, in the left hand, palm up, switching to the “rear” of the rule is easy to accomplish by rolling the left wrist to the right, presenting the rear of the rule in its correct orientation.
 I think this is how the rule is meant to be used.

+## Precision & Accuracy

+> Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.
+Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 351 (reference)

+> It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.
+Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 351 (reference)

+I wondered about whether the calculations done with the rule would be accurate enough to provide useful intelligence for the photo interpreter.
+Katz discusses this in some of his articles.

+First, the photo interpreter does not need to find the dimensions of a ground object down to fractions of an inch.
+The question is one of whether the object on the ground is a foxhole, a missile launch site, or an airfield, for example.
+From Some Notes on the History of Aerial Reconnaissance (reference)

+Second, there are other sources of error in the process of obtaining the aerial photographs.
+These sources include whether the film lies flat in the camera, the motion of the shutter with respect to the airplane's path, errors in measurement of the airplane’s altitude, errors in the stated focal length of the camera, and whether the photo is actually vertical.
+Katz states that these errors can be as much as 10%, whereas the “Ground Size” scale can be read within 0.1% on the 10” rule.
+So, the Aerial Photography rule provides plenty of accuracy for the job at hand.
+Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 355 (reference)

+It is interesting to note that once the enemy became aware of aerial photography, he would camouflage the sites to hide what was there.
+However, the photo interpreter would make educated guesses based on the size of the camouflaged area, combined with other sources of intelligence.
+Interpretation Of Military Installations From Aerial Photographs, Jones, p.
+498 (reference)

 ## Rear of the Rule

 Katz made a recommendation about what scales should be on the “Rear” of the Aerial Photography rule.